Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 \begin{proof}

 Figure \ref{fig:Amoeba} illustrates how the embedding will look like in each of the (white) triangles, by describing the amoeba and coamoeba together.
-The interior vertice corresponds to $(\rho_1,\rho_2) = (0,0)$, and we vary $\rho_1$ in a small enough interval $[-\delta, \delta]$.
-The smooth surface we construct will be the projection to the $(\rho_2,\phi_1,\phi_2)$ coordinates.
+The interior vertex corresponds to $(\rho_1,\rho_2) = (0,0)$, and we vary $\rho_1$ in a small enough interval $[-\delta, \delta]$.
+First, we associate to the coamoeba in Figure \ref{fig:Amoeba} (left) a smooth surface inside $I\times T^2$, as explained before.
+(Recall Figure \ref{fig:SmoothSurf}.)
+This smooth surface will be the projection of the corresponding piece of our symplectic surface into the $(\rho_2,\phi_1,\phi_2)$ coordinates.
 Hence, our foliation in the triangle corresponds to the level sets of the coordinate $\rho_2$, i.e. $\rho_2$ constant.
-Each edge of the triangle in the coamoeba have constant $(\rho_1,\rho_2)$ coordinates corresponding to the vertices of the amoeba.
-Using the same name for the edges, as for their homology classes, we choose $\rho_1$, so that, $\rho_1(\bbw_3) = \rho_1(\bbw_2) < 0 \le \rho_1(\bbw_1)$.
+It is left to us to determine the $\rho_1$ coordinate of each point, ensuring the symplectic condition.
+Each edge of the triangle in the coamoeba has constant $(\rho_1,\rho_2)$ coordinates corresponding to the vertices of the amoeba.
+Using the same name for the edges as for their homology classes, we choose $\rho_1$ so that $\rho_1(\bbw_3) = \rho_1(\bbw_2) < 0 \le \rho_1(\bbw_1)$.
 The $\rho_1$ coordinate decreases as we move along the $\rho_2$ level sets from bottom to top.
 Also, as we vary $\phi_1$ positively in the horizontal segments ($\phi_2$ constant) in the triangle, we choose $\rho_1$ so that its variation is non-negative for $ \rho_2 \le 0$ and non-positive for $\rho_2 \ge 0$; also the $\rho_2$-coordinate varies positively.
 We also note that the segments in our smooth surface that projected to the vertices of the triangle in $T^2$, will project to the boundary of the amoeba in $\mB$.

-Now, in order to check the symplectic condition for the above surface, we probe with the paths $\xi^1$, $\xi^2$.
-The former path is given by following the horizontal segment ($\phi_2$ constant) in the triangle, and the later is given by following the $\rho_2$ level sets in the triangle.
-Denoting by $d\rho_i^j$ and $d\phi_i^j$ the coordinates of $d\rho_i$ and $d\phi_i$, along the $j$-th path, for $i,j =1,2$, we have that,
+Now, in order to check the symplectic condition for the above surface, we probe with the following paths $\xi^1$, $\xi^2$.
+The path $\xi^1$ is given by following the horizontal segment ($\phi_2$ constant) in the coamoeba, and $\xi^2$ is given by following the $\rho_2$ level sets in the coamoeba (as depicted in Figure \ref{fig:Amoeba} and oriented towards the positive direction of $\phi_2$).
+Denote by $d\rho_i^j$ and $d\phi_i^j$ the coordinates of $d\rho_i$ and $d\phi_i$, along the $j$-th path, for $i,j =1,2$.
+We have that,

+Note that we oriented the path $\xi^2$ so that $ d\phi_2^2 > 0$.
+For $\rho_2 < 0$, the path $\xi^2$ goes from the left-most (orange) vertex, to the top (teal) vertex, and hence $d\phi_1^2 > 0$ there.
+For the $\rho_2 > 0$ part, the path goes from the right-most (pink) vertex, to the top (teal) vertex, and thus $d\phi_1^2 < 0$.
+Note also that the curve in the amoeba picture have $d\rho_1^2 < 0$.
+In conclusion, we obtain: